drmse87/simple-housing-queue-system/README.md

 ## Key concepts (entities)
 ### Rental object
-The object (apartment) that can be rented.
+The object that can be rented (can either be an apartment or a parking spot).
 ### Property
-The property the apartment is located in.
+The property the rental object is located in or at.
 ### Area
 The area the property is located in.
 ### Listing
-Whenever an apartment is free, there is a listing which contains information about the apartment, the day the listing was puiblished and when the application time expires.
+Whenever a rental object is free, there is a listing which contains information about the apartment, the day the listing was puiblished and when the application time expires.
 ### Application
-Users can apply for apartments (or more specifically the listing).
-Applications contains information about the listing, the applicant and the applicant’s number of waiting days (this will effectively be the waiting list).
+Users can apply for rental objects (or more specifically the listing).
+Applications store a reference to the listing and applicant and most importantly, the applicant’s number of waiting days (this will effectively be the waiting list).
 ### Contract
 The applicant with the
 longest waiting time is awarded a contract, with a start and end date.
 An applicant can only have one active contract.

 ## Roles
-### Users (Applicants)
+### Applicants
-Users should be able to:
+Applicants should be able to:
 * Register in the housing queue
 * View apartment listings
 * Apply for apartments